WE HAVE LOST OUT THE....

 If only we could carefully choose, to give our dream wings,

-I would say, sure, choose to end terrorism, end strife!
+I would say, sure, choose to end exploitation; end strife!

 Begin the process, though it is never-ending,